 Both Partners' Occupations

 Each partner's occupation affects their premium individually.
-If one partner has a higher-risk job (trades, emergency services), their income protection and life insurance will cost more.
+If one partner has a higher-risk job (trades, emergency services, construction), their income protection and life insurance premiums will be higher.
 Office-based roles attract the lowest premiums across all providers.

 💰